Antonio Ruiz de Montoya: Works

-Marion Mulhall calls Ruiz de Montoya's grammar and vocabulary "a lasting memorial of his industry and learning".
-German linguist Georg von der Gabelentz regarded them as the very best sources for the study of the Guaraní language, while Hervas declares that the clearness and comprehensive grasp of the rules to which Montoya traced back the complicated structure and pronunciation of Guaraní are most extraordinary.
+Marion Mulhall called Ruiz de Montoya's grammar and vocabulary "a lasting memorial of his industry and learning".
+German linguist Georg von der Gabelentz regarded them as the very best sources for the study of the Guaraní language, while Lorenzo Hervas y Panduro declared that the clearness and comprehensive grasp of the rules to which Montoya traced back the complicated structure and pronunciation of Guaraní are most extraordinary.
 All three works were repeatedly republished and revised.
-In 1876 Julius Platzmann, the German scholar in Native American languages, issued at Leipzig an exact reprint of the first Madrid edition of this work "unique among the grammars and dictionaries of the American languages".
+In 1876, Julius Platzmann, the German scholar in Native American languages, issued at Leipzig an exact reprint of the first Madrid edition of this work "unique among the grammars and dictionaries of the American languages".
 A Latin version was edited by the German scholar David Christoph Seybold at Stuttgart in 1890-91.
 A collected edition of all Montoya's works was published at Vienna under the supervision of the Vicomte de Porto Seguro in 1876.

 Of much importance as one of the oldest authorities for the history of the Reductions of Paraguay is Montoya's work, Conquista espiritual hecha por los religiosos de la C. de J. en las provincias del Paraguay, Paraña, Uruguay y Tape (Madrid, 1639), in quarto; a new edition was issued at Bilbao in 1892.
-In addition to the works already mentioned Montoya wrote a number of ascetical treatises.
+In addition to the works already mentioned, Montoya wrote a number of ascetical treatises.

-Letters and various literary remains of Ruiz de Montoya are to be found in the Memorial histor. español, XVI (Madrid, 1862), 57 sqq.; in Litterae annuae provinc.
+Letters and various literary remains of Ruiz de Montoya are found in the Memorial histor. español, XVI (Madrid, 1862), 57 sqq.; in Litterae annuae provinc.
 Paraguariae (Antwerp, 1600), and in the Memorial sobre limites de la Repúbl.
 Argentina con el Paraguay (Buenos Aires, 1867), I, appendix; II, 216-252; cf. Backer-Sommervogel, Bibliothèque de la Compagnie de Jésus, VI, 1675 sqq.